- Home

 Bronchiectasis

-Bronchiectasis is a chronic lung condition that damages the bronchial tubes of your lungs, affecting air flow.
-The effects of bronchiectasis cause flareups that can leave you short of breath, and lead to other long-term health concerns.
+Bronchiectasis is a chronic lung condition that damages the bronchial tubes of your lungs, affecting air flow and causing inflammation.
+The effects of bronchiectasis cause flare-ups that can leave you short of breath, and lead to other long-term health concerns.
+The American Lung Association estimates that bronchiectasis affects between 350,000 and 500,000 adults in the U.S. While people of all ages can have the disease, it is most common in those over age 75, and it occurs more often in women than men.

 What is bronchiectasis?

 Bronchiectasis causes damage to the major airways in the lungs, permanently widening them.
-This type of damage in your airways makes them less able to effectively remove mucus, which increases the risk for serious infection.
-Frequent lung infections and airway blockages are both common in bronchiectasis.
+This type of damage in your airways makes them less able to effectively clear mucus, which increases the risk for serious infection.
+Frequent lung infections and airways blocked with mucus are common in bronchiectasis.

-Because the lungs cannot function properly, flare-ups are one of the main concerns of bronchiectasis.
-During a flare-up, or exacerbation, it's hard to catch your breath.
+Because the lungs cannot clear properly, flare-ups are one of the main concerns of bronchiectasis.
+During a flare-up, also known as an exacerbation, it's hard to catch your breath and you likely will cough up phlegm.

 We offer a variety of appointment types.
 Learn more or call 913-588-1227 to schedule now.